 Silver is more volatile, cheaper and more closely linked to the industrial economy.
 Gold is more expensive and better for diversifying your overall portfolio.
 One or both of them may have a place in your wallet.
-Arguably, the best use of gold as an investment is to mitigate portfolio risk.
+Arguably, the best use of gold as an investment is to mitigate portfolio risk, such as when you Convert 401k to Gold IRA.
 Both silver and gold can function as safe haven assets, but gold tends to have a better track record over longer periods of time.

 That said, in shorter periods, the specific dynamics of each market end up being more important for their respective returns.
 Regardless of the asset you buy, remember that neither asset generates cash flow, so the best thing for long-term investors would be to take a buy-and-hold approach with a profitable and growing portfolio of stocks.
 Gold and silver prices tend to move in the same direction, but gold is a better hedge against the recession.
 Therefore, silver is ideal for investors with small budgets and also for any small financial need that may arise in the future.

 Gold is more suitable for larger purchases.
 Gold tends to be the best precious metal to diversify your portfolio instead of silver.
 While both silver and gold are assets that are not correlated with other securities, gold has an even lower correlation with the stock market than silver.
 But if someone already owns a good amount of gold, an investment in silver may be the best option for diversification purposes.

 As a result, silver investments tend to be the choice of younger investors who are just starting out and don't have thousands of dollars to invest in safe havens.
 A very important determining factor for the performance of gold and silver in the coming year is the level of inflation.
 Jeff Clark, an active investor with a love for writing, is a globally recognized authority on precious metals.
 Another way to invest in gold and silver without actually having them in physical form is through ETFs.

 First of all, there is a big difference in the price ratio of silver compared to the price of gold.
 If you're comfortable with the increased volatility and are buying near the start of a bull market, buying silver is like adding an extra dose of espresso to your wallet.
 If you want to participate in buying gold, you must have a significant amount of money to make your initial investment.
 Instead, investors in gold and silver have analyzed the gold-silver ratio to help value these precious metals.

 By investing in these funds, you'll expose yourself to these safe haven assets without having to deal with buying, selling or storing physical ingots.
 Gold and silver are two popular investments for those looking for assets that can be both a store of value and a hedge against inflation.
 You'll avoid the headaches involved in physically storing and selling gold and silver, and you'll also be able to earn dividends.
 Many of the reasons to invest in silver or buy silver bars reflect the reasons to invest in gold.

 Another key difference between the two precious metals is that the price of silver tends to be more volatile than that of gold.
 Once again, silver surpassed gold by a significant margin during the Great Financial Crisis, with the wave of metal purchases in China and the EU debt crisis.